 When you are using printable behavior charts for children, it's extremely important to use the correctly.
 Not only are they a great way to establish chores or monitor other behavior, but they make it WAY more fun!
 They can be used to increase desirable behaviors or decrease undesirable behaviors.

 However, there are some simple rules that you will want to follow to make sure that they have the desired effect you are looking for.
-So, be sure to read the page about the best way to use these for kids.
+So, be sure to read the page through the link above about the best way to use these for kids.

 Posting a chart for the entire family not only helps children learn what their responsibilities are, but also helps them see the hard work that their parents are doing on a daily basis.
 It puts into perspective the importance of working together in order to accomplish something.
 Click on the link above to find something for everyone!